CrowdsourcingKC/crowdsourcingshortcut/ch-7.md

 ---
-title: CH 7 How to Amp-Up Crowdsourcing with VR and Augmented Reality
+title: (Ch 7) How to Amp-Up Crowdsourcing with VR and Augmented Reality
 ---

 Let’s start with a short story: